browserengineering/book/book/forms.md

 But keyboard input is harder.
-Think back to how we [implemented the address bar](chrome.md): we added a `focus` field that remembered what we clicked on and sent it key presses.
-We'll want something like that for text entries---a `focus` field---but it's going to be more complex because text entries live inside a `Tab`, not inside the `Browser`.
+Think back to how we [implemented the address bar](chrome.md): we added a `focus` field that remembered what we clicked on so we could send it our key presses.
+We need something like that `focus` field for input areas, but it's going to be more complex because the input areas live inside a `Tab`, not inside the `Browser`.

 Naturally, we will need a `focus` field on each `Tab`, to remember which text entry (if any) we've recently clicked on: